Optimizing the pump coupling for a three-wave mixing Josephson parametric amplifier

 \end{section} \begin{section}{Conclusion and discussion}

-In this work we have demonstrated a 3 orders of magnitude improvement in both power efficiency and pump leakage suppression on a filter-coupled SNAIL parametric amplifier compared to a regular capacitor-coupled counterpart.
-This improvement is achieved by implementing 3-stage, on-chip filters on the signal and pump ports of the device.
-Most previous work incorporating microwave filters into JPA design were targeted at improving the bandwidth and dynamic range\cite{Broadband_JPA,Naaman2019,kaufman_Chebyshev2023,kaufman_SimpleHighSaturation2024}.
-Our work addresses the increasingly important issue of pump power delivery for 3-wave-mixing JPAs.
-While a recent study \cite{kaufman_SimpleHighSaturation2024} discussed the use of an external diplexer to facilitate pump delivery, our work provides the methodology for optimizing the pump coupling at the device design level.
+In this work, we have demonstrated improvements of 3 orders of magnitude in both power efficiency and pump-leakage suppression on a filter-coupled SNAIL parametric amplifier compared to its conventional capacitor-coupled counterpart.
+This improvement is achieved by implementing three-stage, on-chip filters on the signal and pump ports of the device.
+Most previous works incorporating microwave filters into JPA designs have targeted at improving the bandwidth and dynamic range~\cite{Broadband_JPA,Naaman2019,kaufman_Chebyshev2023,kaufman_SimpleHighSaturation2024}.
+Our work addresses the increasingly important issue of pump power delivery for three-wave-mixing JPAs.
+While a recent study ~\cite{kaufman_SimpleHighSaturation2024} discussed the use of an external diplexer to facilitate pump delivery, our work provides the methodology for optimizing the pump coupling at the device design level.
 The on-chip filtering strategy offers advantages in terms of compactness and eliminates insertion loss from additional external components.
 Moreover, the network-based description we introduced, particularly the formulation of the resonance condition in terms of Thevenin impedance, provides a systematic framework for designing the embedding circuit for Josephson elements with frequency-dependent coupling to the environment.
-We believe the strategy of including microwave filters in circuit QED design should benefit many other applications featuring off-resonant parametric drives\cite{Kerr_Cat_2020,GKP_2020,zhouRealizingAlltoallCouplings2023,chapmanHighOnOffRatioBeamSplitterInteraction2023,xiaFastSuperconductingQubit2023}.
+We believe the strategy of including microwave filters in circuit QED design should benefit many other applications featuring off-resonant parametric drives~\cite{Kerr_Cat_2020,GKP_2020,zhouRealizingAlltoallCouplings2023,chapmanHighOnOffRatioBeamSplitterInteraction2023,xiaFastSuperconductingQubit2023}.